BonkeGcobo/ToDoList/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# To-Do List

-> One paragraph statement about the project.
+> In this project we are asked to do a To do List, what will be used during this project, we will setUp the webpack and use ES6 to complete the project.

 ![screenshot](./app_screenshot.png)